mrpIug/csci318-group-project/README.md

 ## Rot-ionary's Core Features

+### Analytics System

+#### Word of the Day

+Using the **Dictionary Analytics Service**, Rot-ionary automatically calculates the Word of the Day, which updates in real-time using event-driven architecture and Kafka stream processing.
+Rot-ionary processes `TermQueriedEvent` as they arrive from the Lexicon Service and immediately updates the Word of the Day based on the most queried term (within a 30 second tumbling window for demonstration purposes).

+#### Rotle Dashboard

+The **Dictionary Analytics Service** provides both all-time and real-time game analytics for Rotle through database event querying and stream processing (the tumbling window for Rotle's real-time analytics is also 30 seconds, but you can additionally view all-time Rotle analytics via the `GameAnalyticsRepository`).
+When Rot-ionary users complete Rotle games, `GameCompletedEvent` is published and processed to generate insights of:

+- Total Rotle games played
+- Average Rotle game win rate
+- Average attempts to finish a Rotle game
+- Target words chosen most frequently by Rotle
+- Most recently completed Rotle games
+- Rot-ionary-wide player performance rankings and statistics

 ### AI Agent Capabilities

 Rot-ionary's **Agentic AI Service** provides a **hierarchical multi-agent system** featuring a coordinator agent that manages 3 specialised worker agents, each with session-based memory (remembers last 20 messages).
 These are described below: